 - Pennsylvania: HHS on Aug.
 28, 2014, reached a deal with Gov. Tom Corbett (R) to expand Medicaid coverage to as many as 600,000 Pennsylvania residents.
 The state obtained a waiver for an alternate expansion model, which includes premiums for certain beneficiaries.
-The expansion is slated to begin on Jan.
+The expansion began on Jan.
 1, 2015.
 However, Corbett was defeated by governor-elect Tom Wolf (D) in the 2014 elections.
 Wolf has pledged to move the state toward a traditional Medicaid expansion.

 - Rhode Island: On July 3, 2013, about one week before the state General Assembly adjourned for the year, Gov. Lincoln Chafee (I) signed a fiscal year 2014 budget measure that included a plan to expand Medicaid, which he endorsed in June 2012 and outlined in his 2014 budget proposal.

 - Vermont: Health Care Access Commissioner Mark Larson in July 2012 said that Vermont would receive federal funds to expand its Medicaid program under the ACA.
 The expansion is expected to insure an additional 47,000 state residents.

 - Washington: Gov. Jay Inslee (D) on June 30, 2013, signed a state budget that would expand Medicaid in the state.

 - West Virginia: Gov. Earl Ray Tomblin (D) in May 2013 announced that the state would expand Medicaid, extending coverage to an additional 91,500 state residents.